Parthkrishnan/C-language-Star-patterns/README.md

-# C-language-Star-patterns
+// { C-language-Star-patterns}
-Here I have wrote the code for different star patterns in C language.
+// (Here I have wrote the code for different star patterns in C language.)